 - Are or might be pregnant

 - Are moderately or severely ill or have a chronic illness

-- Had a serious allergic reaction to a previous dose of a vaccine
+- Have any severe allergies, including a serious allergic reaction to a previous dose of a vaccine

 - Have had a disorder in which your body's immune system attacks your nerves, such as Guillain-Barre syndrome